elavinal/p4-int/README.md

   To use another config file update with 'make CONFIG=myFilePath int'

 5/On h2:
-  Execute command : 'cd collector'
+  Execute command : 'cd collector'.
-  Run : './receive_int.py' if you just want to monitor metadata or : './receive_int.py --o <csv_name>' if you want to save metadata in a CSV file
+  Run : './receive_int.py' if you just want to monitor metadata. or : './receive_int.py --o <csv_name>' if you want to save metadata in a CSV file.

 6/On h4 run :
 	./receive.py